 - Philippe Lanteigne, advisor

-The Élites du Nord-Roi club is affiliated with Cross Country New Brunswick and Cross Country Canada.
+The Nord-Roi cross country ski club is affiliated with Cross Country New Brunswick and Cross Country Canada.
 Here is the list of Coaches which are certified by the National Coaching Certification Program (NCCP).

 - Christian Thériault, Competition Coaching: Introduction